openenergymonitor/guide/source/technical/compiling.markdown

 - [Download and install PlatformIO IDE](http://platformio.org/platformio-ide)

+If running windows:
-*Note: if your running windows Python will also need to be installed, see [PlatformIO IDEinstall guide](http://platformio.org/platformio-id)*
+- Python will also need to be installed, see [PlatformIO IDEinstall guide](http://platformio.org/platformio-id) *
+- [USB to UART adapter windows drivers](http://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx) will need to be installed

 ![Download PlatfomIO](/images/technical/pio-ide-download.png)